Hackaday Code of Conduct

-All Hackaday SuperConference attendees, speakers, performers, patrons, and volunteers are required to agree with the following code of conduct.
-Organizers will enforce this code throughout the event.
+All Hackaday participants, including event attendees, speakers, performers, patrons, and volunteers are required to agree with the following code of conduct.
+Hackaday staff, volunteers, and organizers will enforce this code throughout the event.
 We expect cooperation from all participants to ensure a safe environment for everybody.

-Our conference is dedicated to providing a harassment-free experience for everyone, regardless of race, gender, age, sexual orientation, disability, physical appearance, body size, knowledge of presented subject matter, or religion (or lack thereof).
-We do not tolerate harassment of participants in any form.
+Hackaday is dedicated to providing a harassment-free experience for everyone, regardless of race, gender, age, sexual orientation, disability, physical appearance, body size, knowledge of presented subject matter, or religion (or lack thereof).
+We do not tolerate harassment of community members or event participants in any form.
 Sexual language and imagery is not appropriate for any venue, including talks, parties, Twitter, other social media, our attendee communication channel, and other online media.
-Participants violating these rules are likely to be sanctioned or expelled from Hackaday SuperConference without a refund at the discretion of the organizers.
+Participants violating these rules are likely to be sanctioned or expelled from Hackaday and Hackaday events without a refund at the discretion of the organizers.

 Discussion or images related to sex, pornography, discriminatory language, or similar, can be seen as harassment, so please be considerate.
-If you intend to have any images related to sex or pornography in your project exhibit or talk, please ask the organizers of the Hackaday SuperConference if it is appropriate before using.
+If you intend to have any images related to sex or pornography in your project exhibit or talk, please ask Hackaday staff if it is appropriate before using.

-We expect participants to follow these rules at all Hackaday conference and workshop venues and conference-related social events.
+We expect participants to follow these rules at all Hackaday event and workshop venues and conference-related social events.

 This document was based on the work of the XOXO Code of Conduct, Catskill Conference, the work of JSConf, Geek Feminism, confcodeofconduct.com, and inspired by resources provided by Ashe Dryden.